DSCmatter/PageCritic/README.md

 * **POST /api/books/\:id/reviews** – Add a review to a specific book (Protected).
 * **DELETE /api/reviews/\:id** – Delete a review (Protected).

+More information about these endpoints are described in [the Book API cURL commands and responses (WSL2 / Ubuntu).](apiResponses.md)

 ---